zqmuser/AutoVer-cpp/README.md

 AutoVerVersionControl - configure version control system after initial installation.

+AutoVerCommit - increment version, commit, and tag all with a single command.

 ## Prerequisites for installation

 Download and install the stripcmt program from